jesse-peters/ai-self-management/OAUTH_CONCURRENT_IMPLEMENTATION.md

 Cursor MCP client was making multiple concurrent authorization requests with different PKCE code challenges, causing:

-1. PKCE verification failures
+1. PKCE verification failures - client sends verifier that doesn't match the challenge in the authorization code
-2. "authorization_pending" responses not being handled correctly
-3. Each request getting a new state instead of being tracked
+2. Multiple pending requests created, but only one code generated
+3. Client expects standard OAuth redirect flow, not polling

 ## Solution Architecture

 ### Overview

-Instead of handling all requests in-memory (which doesn't work on Vercel's stateless serverless functions), we now use **Supabase database** as the source of truth for pending authorization requests.
+We use **Supabase database** as the source of truth for pending authorization requests and implement **server-side request deduplication** to handle multiple concurrent authorization requests.
+Concurrent requests from the same client are consolidated into a single pending request, ensuring only one authorization code is generated with the correct PKCE challenge.

 ```
 ┌─────────────────────────────────────────────────────────────┐
 │  MCP Client (Cursor) - Multiple Concurrent Requests         │
+│  Request 1: challenge_A, verifier_A                        │
+│  Request 2: challenge_B, verifier_B                        │
+│  Request 3: challenge_C, verifier_C                        │
 └────────────┬─────────────────────────────────────────────────┘
              │
              ▼
 ┌─────────────────────────────────────────────────────────────┐
 │  OAuth Authorize Endpoint                                   │
+│  - Request 1: No existing pending → INSERT (challenge_A)   │
-│  - Validates parameters & PKCE challenge format             │
+│  - Request 2: Found existing → UPDATE (challenge_B)        │
-│  - Stores request in oauth_pending_requests (if user not    │
+│  - Request 3: Found existing → UPDATE (challenge_C)        │
-│    authenticated)                                           │
+│  - Latest challenge wins (deduplication)                    │
-│  - Returns "authorization_pending" for programmatic clients │
+│  - Returns "authorization_pending" for programmatic clients│
 └─────────────────────────────────────────────────────────────┘
              │
              ├─► Browser: Redirect to login